Main Library Hours

 Save the Date: Sunday, August 26, 2026

 The library is looking for teens to join our Battle of the Books team.
-Battle of the Books is a college bowl-type program for teens entering 6th through the 12th grade.
-Participants in the RCLS program read eight preselected titles and then participate in trivia battles based on the books at a Regional Battle.
-For more information, please email jgomez@rcls.org or call 845-786-3800 x44.
+Battle of the Books is a game show-type program for teens entering 6th through the 12th grade.
+For more information, contact the Teen Librarian at 845-786-3800 x44 or email teens@haverstrawlibrary.org.

 Interested in joining?
 Then click the button below to sign-up.